-Reflecting on Positionality and Biases in Analyzing and Interpreting Data
+Reflecting on Positionality in Analyzing and Interpreting Data

-Researchers must reflect on their positionality, biases, and methodological shortcomings when analyzing and interpreting data (American Psychological Association, 2021).
-Context, power dynamics, and participant diversity should be considered to minimize biases (German Research Foundation, 2019).
+Researchers must reflect on their positionality and methodological shortcomings when analyzing and interpreting data (American Psychological Association, 2021).
+Context, power dynamics, and participant information should be considered to minimize biases (German Research Foundation, 2019).
 Transparent data analysis procedures are crucial, including checking and reporting assumptions for quantitative analyses and addressing outliers and limitations (Vetenskapsrådet, 2017).
 Clear definitions of outcome constructs and measures help ensure reliable and accurate analysis, emphasizing theoretical or practical significance for educators and decision-makers.

 Aligning Interpretation with Research Questions